 A comparator is configured through two status/control registers (ACCTL and ACSTAT).
 The internal reference is configured through one control register (ACREFCTL).
 Interrupt status and control is configured through three registers (ACMIS, ACRIS, and ACINTEN).

 Typically, the comparator output is used internally to generate controller interrupts.
-It may also be used to drive an external pin or generate an analog-to-digital converter (ADC) trigger.
+It may also be used to drive an external pin.

 Important: The ASRCP bits in the ACCTLn register must be set before using the analog comparators.